jimpil/clamda/README.md

 'other' threads as soon as an answer is found on 'some' thread.

-Even though the idea of `(first (filter some-pred some-seq))` is sort of an anti-pattern when dealing with lazy-seqs, it's actually a great patten when adapted for transducers/reducibles.
+Even though the idea of `(first (filter some-pred some-seq))` is sort of an anti-pattern when dealing with chucked lazy-seqs, it's actually a great patten when adapted for transducers/reducibles.

 ```clj